Educational Philosophies Defined, Part I

-The downside of having so many choices is wading your way through all the information.
-If you’ve recently felt overwhelmed by all that’s out there, today’s post is just what you need.
+The downside of having so many choices is wading your way through the information.
+If you’ve recently felt overwhelmed by all that’s out there, this article is just what you need.

-Here’s an overview of four educational philosophies to get you started.
+Here are nine educational philosophies defined to get you started.

 This is what it sounds like–taking the classroom model and translating it into your home.
 Typically this method revolves around textbooks, worksheets, and tests to determine if your child is mastering the material.